masai-school/full-stack-dev-1910/week_08/day_4/coding_1.md

 - Add a feature to filter according to department, or show all

 ### RJS.4.5
-- Sort from ascending or descending of Salary
+- Add a feature to sort from ascending or descending of Salary

 ### RJS.4.6
 - Delete a record
+- Use a delete button

 ### RJS.4.7
 - Update a record
+- Use an edit button